 Thus far, the discussion has presumed that both the originator and answerer were subscribers to the SAFF system.
 It is quite reasonable to assume that subscribers will wish to send or receive fax messages with non-subscribers, as well.
-While the services provided by the SAFF are more limited in such cases, nevertheless, the system both anticipates and enhances communications with non-subscribers for the benefit of the subscribers.
+While the services provided by the SAFF are more 40 limited in such cases, nevertheless, the system both anticipates and enhances communications with non-subscribers for the benefit of the subscribers.

-When a subscriber originates a call to a non-subscriber the subscriber calls.
+When a subscriber originates a call to a non-subscriber the delivery process is almost identical to subscriber-to- 45 subscriber calls.
 The fax data is forwarded to the Answer Function of the appropriate destination SAFF and delivery is pursued, all in the usual way.
 For the benefit of the subscribing originator, the message is stored in the usual way at the destination SAFF until delivery is completed.
 If multiple 50 SAFF-processed messages arrive before the delivery is complete, a temporary Delivery Queue will be created and used as required.
 However, since the non-subscriber will have no account in the system, attempts to use the Service Number to manipulate the queue, forward messages, make 55 multiple copies, and use the other special services available to a subscribing answerer, will be unsuccessful.

 Calls originated by a non-subscriber directed to a subscribing answerer move by a somewhat different mechanism.
 As noted, each SAFF appears to the world as a distinct 60 telephone exchange and all subscriber's to a given SAFF are assigned their fax telephone numbers with that exchange prefix.
-Consequently, all calls directed to a SAFF subscriber eventually end up at the subscriber's SAFF, whether they Messages originating "off-network" can arrive by any route.
+Consequently, all calls directed to a SAFF subscriber eventually end up at the subscriber's SAFF, whether they originated from within the SAFF system network or not.
+65 Messages originating "off-network" can arrive by any route.
 For example, they may be truly local calls, or they may be long-distance calls which arrive over any available longdistance network.

-In any case, messages originating from a non-subscriber 33 are delivered to the answering fax machine's SAFF by the local lines 39 provided by the local telephone company.
+In any case, messages originating from a nonsubscriber 33 are delivered to the answering fax machine's SAFF by the local lines 39 provided by the local telephone company.
 They are answered by the SAFF's Off-net Incoming Screener 48, which, upon noting that they are fax transmissions, directs the calls to the Originate Function 9 of that SAFF.
 From that point, the call is treated as if it were a local fax call and it is passed over to the Answer Function 12 via the Local Call Loop-back 13 for delivery to the subscriber.